-In America, 1.8 million
+In America, 1.8

-are injured each year by drunk drivers and 315 people die each week as
+million people are injured each year by drunk drivers

-a result of someone drinking and getting behind the wheel of a
+drinking and getting behind the wheel of a car.

 Did you know that 41

-of all traffic accidents are directly
+percent of all traffic accidents are directly related

-accidents, every year.
-Every 30 minutes, someone dies in
+alcohol related accidents, every year.
+Every 30

-an alcohol related accident.
-Every two minutes, someone is hurt,
+Every two minutes, someone is hurt, though not

-One of them could be you or one of your loved ones, maybe
+of them could be you or one of your loved ones, maybe

 one of your friends.

-Each of these accidents is
+Each of these accidents

-caused by drinking and then driving.
+is caused by drinking and then driving.

 Centers for Disease